 Ambient lighting system

 Auto-dimming rearview mirror

 The EcoSport wears hatchback duds and lifts them to almost cartoonish SUV heights-Thecarconnection.com

 Design and Dimensions

 The 2019 Ford EcoSport has been revised thoroughly as the latest upmarket model.
-The front grille has been moved up, looks bolder than before.
+The front grille has been moved up enhancing the overall looks than before.
 Ford’s iconic blue oval is located in the center now.
 The headlamp unit comprises of projector beams and redesigned LED daytime running lights.
-The big and round fog lamps now ass more visual mass.
+The big and round fog lamps now add more visual mass.
 Overall, the new EcoSport gets a more SUV-esque stance.

 Track width(in) F/R